-Unauthorized downloading is not theft, because it doesn’t deprive the original owner of use
+Unauthorized downloading is not theft, because unauthorized downloading does not deprive the original owner of the use of an object.

-Unauthorized downloading (a) is not theft (X), because unauthorized downloading (a) doesn’t deprive the original owner of use (Y)
+Unauthorized downloading (a) is not theft (X), because unauthorized downloading (a) does not deprive the original owner of the use of an object (Y).

-The example is taken from a comment upon an article published on techdirt.com on 05.04.2010.
+The example is taken from a comment on an article published on techdirt.com on 05.04.2010.